nateforsyth/nateforsyth.github.io/_posts/2019-05-17-typescript-and-javascript-not-playing-nicely-spfx-react.md

 ---
 layout: post
-title: TypeScript and JavaScript - not playing nicely together in React
+title: TypeScript and JavaScript - not playing nicely together in SPFx React
 date: 2019-05-17 +13:00
 published: true
 category: Dev
-tags: [javascript, typescript, jquery, react]
+tags: [javascript, typescript, jquery, spfx, sharepoint framework, sharepoint, react]
 ---

 SharePoint Search is in a state of flux.
 Microsoft have been updating the DOM of modern SharePoint regularly over the last 6 months.